apache/mesos/docs/oversubscription.md

 ### Launching tasks using revocable resources

-Launching tasks using recovable resources is done through the existing `launchTasks` API.
-Revocable resources will have the `recovable` field set.
+Launching tasks using revocable resources is done through the existing `launchTasks` API.
+Revocable resources will have the `revocable` field set.
 See below for an example offer with regular and revocable resources.

 ~~~{.json}